Raleigh's Premier Dog Training Company

 Why Choose Our Weekday Board & Train?

-One of the biggest benefits of our program is that we handle much of the foundational training for you.
-Repetition and consistency are key to success, and our immersive training environment ensures your dog learns faster and retains their new skills.
-By the time we begin your Leadership Transfer Lessons, your dog has already established strong habits, making your training at home much easier.
+Repetition and consistency are what make training stick, and our immersive environment means your dog learns faster and retains more.
+By the time we begin your Leadership Transfer Lessons, your dog has already built strong habits — making training at home far easier.
+Throughout the week our trainers reinforce good behavior continuously, balanced with socialization and supervised playgroups that keep dogs engaged, stimulated, and well-exercised.

-• Private Lessons — at pickup each Friday
+- Private Leadership Transfer Lessons at each Friday pickup

-• 6-month or 9-month Membership to our weekly Group Classes
+- A 6- or 9-month membership to our weekly Group Classes

 Day Train Program